hsadok/CPlusPerl/README.md

 	awesomeStack << 2 << 3;
 	int result = interface.sub("sum", awesomeStack).get();

 Uhm..
-If the sub() returns a PerlStack and also accepts one as parameter, we may pass the output of one function to an other:
+If the sub() returns a PerlStack and also accepts one as parameter, we may pass the output of one function to another:

 	interface.sub("function1", interface.sub("function2"));